sendbird/SendBird-Desk-iOS-Framework/README.md

     }];
 }
 ```

+> To get opened ticket list or closed ticket list, you can use `getOpenedListWithOffset:customFieldFilter:completionHandler:` method or `getClosedListWithOffset:customFieldFilter:completionHandler:` method respectively.
+Once you set `customField` to tickets, you can put `customFieldFilter` to `getOpenedListWithOffset:customFieldFilter:completionHandler:` and `getClosedListWithOffset:customFieldFilter:completionHandler:` in order to filter the tickets by `customField` values.

 ## Confirming end of chat
 There are predefined rich messages on SendBird Desk and `Confirm end of chat` is one of them.
 For other rich messages, please refer to [Handling messages](#handling-messages).